rwieruch/favesound-redux/README.md

 ## Contribute

 Feel free to contribute to that project!

-Looking forward whether someone is able to wrap it into an electron app or extend it by react native.
+I would love to see a GitHub issue where you want to work on!
+Moreover it is a perfect project to get started in open source,

 ## Future